-Adding on to your Mount Hope home can take a great deal of planning and a lot of decisions.
+Adding on to your Beckley and Mount Hope home can take a great deal of planning and a lot of decisions.
 Determining how to heat and cool your new space shouldn’t add on to your to-do list.
 A mini-split system from Appalachian Heating could be a good way to keep your new space comfy without adding much to your list of decisions or your expenses.

 A mini-split system is made of two main parts: a blower unit installed inside the area on an exterior wall and a condensing unit that is placed on the ground outside, similar to the arrangement for a normal central air conditioner.
 The difference is that it doesn’t have to have ductwork to accomplish the mission!

 Mini-split systems are small and offer a lot of flexibility for zoning—models can heat and cool up to four different zones, all with their own thermostats.
 This provides you the money-saving flexibility to heat or cool only the areas that you’ll be using, so you won’t waste energy.